 Here's to another decade of success!

-Watching the performance below I now have two more reasons to add to my "Why I love Kelly Clarkson" list.
-Not only did she cover, and profess love for, one my favourite singles of last year -Britney Spears' Till the World Ends- but she also shared her pathological hate of exercise and the gym at the end of it!
-Atta gurl, Kelly!
+Watching the performance I now have two more reasons to add to my "Why I love Kelly Clarkson" list.
+Not only did she cover, and profess love for, one my favorite singles of last year -Britney Spears' Till the World Ends- but she also shared her pathological hate of exercise and the gym at the end of it! attagirl, Kelly!
 A woman after my own, cholesterol covered, heart!

-Instead of covering the song in the dance style of the original, Kelly Clarkson opted to take the arrangement in an acoustic, stripped-back direction.
-If I'm honest, it wasn't doing much for me, with its hammy piano chords, and decrease in tempo stripping the song of some of the energy that made the original so addictive to me.
+Instead of covering the song in the dance style of the original, Kelly opted to take the arrangement in an acoustic, stripped-back direction.
+If I'm honest, it wasn't doing much for me, with its hammy piano chords, and decrease in tempo, which stripped the song of the addictive energy of the original .
 Still, it was a light and fun take that gave the song a new spin.

 Take a peep below!

 MariahJournal just posted this video of Kelly Clarkson and Tamyra Gray covering the Mariah Carey and Whitney Houston duet When You Believe, so I thought I'd bundle it with this post.

 Good try ladies, but, erm, no. This song was too wide, range wise, for either singer to truly sound comfortable, ultimately leading to tuning issues cropping up throughout.
 But credit to them for trying; it takes a brave duo to cover this song with the original vocal melody relatively unchanged.